pablocid/docs/plugins/plugin-sanity-check.md

 └── .travis.yml
 ```

+> **NOTE**: If you use the [NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed), you have an initial `.travis.yml` file setup.

 This sample uses [Build Matrix](https://docs.travis-ci.com/user/customizing-the-build#Build-Matrix) to initiate several runs as a result of one and [Build Stages](https://docs.travis-ci.com/user/build-stages) to separate the execution into stages.
-The flow will be as followed:
+The flow will be as follows:
-1. Test for readability, maintainability and functionality errors (tslint)
+1. Test for Readability, Maintainability and Functionality Errors
-2. WebPack and build demo app(s) with your plugin installed
+2. WebPack and Build Demo Apps with Your Plugin Installed
-3. Build demo app(s) with your plugin installed
+3. Build Demo Apps with Your Plugin Installed

 Each step starts after successful completion of the previous one.
 In this way, if there is a functional error, for example, the entire run will be terminated after the fall of the first step and the rest of the steps will not be executed.
 This behavior is controlled by [Build Stages](https://docs.travis-ci.com/user/build-stages).